 integrating audit into existing quality improvement programmes.

-The ESPAUR report 2017 states that almost 43,000 people have become antibiotic guardians.
-Becoming an antibiotic guardian involves pledging an action to reduce the unnecessary use of antimicrobials and is open to members of the public and healthcare professionals.
-Public Health England has also launched the national public campaign, Keep Antibiotics Working, to support the government's efforts to reduce inappropriate prescriptions for antibiotics by raising awareness of the issue of antibiotic resistance and reducing demand from the public.
+The ESPAUR report 2018 states that almost 58,000 people from 129 countries have become Antibiotic Guardians.
+Becoming an Antibiotic Guardian involves pledging an action to reduce the unnecessary use of antimicrobials and is open to members of the public and healthcare professionals.
+PHE has also launched the national public campaign, Keep Antibiotics Working, to support the government's efforts to reduce inappropriate prescriptions for antibiotics by raising awareness of the issue of antibiotic resistance and reducing demand from the public.
+Addressing antimicrobial resistance through improving stewardship is a national medicines optimisation priority, led by NHS England and supported by PHE and the work of the Regional Medicines Optimisation Committees (RMOCs).

-To help prevent the development of resistance it is important to prescribe antibiotics only when they are necessary, and not for self-limiting mild infections such as colds and most coughs, sinusitis, earache and sore throats.
+To help prevent the development of resistance, it is important to prescribe antibiotics only when they are necessary, and not for self-limiting mild respiratory infections such as colds and most coughs, sinusitis, earache and sore throats.
 For example, the NICE antimicrobial prescribing guideline on acute sinusitis recommends no antibiotics for people presenting with symptoms for around 10 days or less.
-PHE guidance on managing common infections in primary care recommends that consideration should be given to a no, or back-up (delayed) antibiotic strategy for acute self-limiting upper respiratory tract infections and mild urinary tract infections (UTIs).
-It also advises that people should be given supporting information about antibiotic strategies, infection severity and usual duration, such as treating your infection leaflets.

 When antimicrobials are necessary to treat an infection that is not life-threatening, a narrow-spectrum antibiotic should generally be first choice.
 Indiscriminate use of broad-spectrum antibiotics creates a selective advantage for bacteria resistant even to these 'last-line' broad-spectrum agents, and also kills normal commensal flora leaving people susceptible to antibiotic-resistant harmful bacteria such as Clostridium difficile (C. difficile).
 For infections that are not life-threatening, broad-spectrum antibiotics (for example, co-amoxiclav, quinolones and cephalosporins) need to be reserved for second-choice treatment when narrow-spectrum antibiotics are ineffective (Chief Medical Officer Annual report 2011).

-The Department of Health Advisory Committee on Antimicrobial Prescribing, Resistance and Healthcare Associated Infection (APRHAI) recommends the Start smart − then focus approach.
-This advises that, if immediate antibiotic treatment is necessary, the clinical diagnosis and continuing need for antibiotics should be reviewed within 48−72 hours.
-A study of Start smart − then focus, which was discussed in a NICE eyes on evidence article on implementation of antibiotic prescribing guidance, concluded that most hospital antibiotic policies in England 'start smart' by recommending broad-spectrum antibiotics for empirical therapy in severe infections.
-However fewer 'focus' by reviewing the ongoing need for antibiotics after a couple of days, as recommended.
+The Advisory Committee on Antimicrobial Prescribing, Resistance and Healthcare Associated Infection (APRHAI) recommends the Start smart − then focus approach.
+This advises that, if immediate antibiotic treatment is necessary, the clinical diagnosis and continuing need for antibiotics should be reviewed within 48 to 72 hours.
+A study of Start smart − then focus, which was discussed in NICE's eyes on evidence article on implementation of antibiotic prescribing guidance, concluded that most hospital antibiotic policies in England 'start smart' by recommending broad-spectrum antibiotics for empirical therapy in severe infections.
+However, fewer hospital antibiotic policies 'focus' by reviewing the ongoing need for antibiotics after a couple of days, as recommended.

 An audit and questionnaire survey to establish what proportion of sickness policies of UK childcare providers comply with PHE guidance, discussed in NICE's medicines evidence commentary on infective conjunctivitis: do childcare provider policies help drive inappropriate prescribing of antimicrobials?, found that only 13% of childcare provider policies reflected PHE advice and almost half required treatment with antibiotics before the child could be readmitted to nursery.
 In a questionnaire survey of primary care prescribers, about 40% said that childcare provider policy had been the main or only reason for prescribing topical antibiotics for infective conjunctivitis in children.

-More information on antimicrobial stewardship and managing infections can be found in NICE's clinical knowledge summaries, antimicrobial prescribing guidelines, and various guidelines, pathways and quality standards on infections.
-The Department of Health webpage on antimicrobial resistance includes resources for healthcare professionals to help improve infection prevention and control practices and prescribing.
+More information on antimicrobial stewardship and managing infections can be found in NICE's clinical knowledge summaries, antimicrobial prescribing guidelines, and various guidelines, pathways and quality standards on antibiotic use and infections.
+The Department of Health and Social Care webpage on antimicrobial resistance includes resources for healthcare professionals to help improve infection prevention and control practices and prescribing.

-There are several NICE shared learning examples relating to antimicrobial stewardship, showing how NICE guidance and standards have been put into practice by some NHS organisations:
+There are several NICE shared learning case studies relating to antimicrobial stewardship, showing how NICE guidance and standards have been put into practice by some NHS organisations: